HK pro-democracy tabloid Apple Daily may shut down this week - memo

 The newspaper said in a Sunday article that it was considering challenging the decision to freeze assets in courts, should the Security Bureau reject the request.

-The office of the city’s chief executive did not immediately respond to a request for comment.
+The office of the city’s chief executive did not immediately respond to a request for comment on Monday.
 Beijing’s chief representative in the city, the Liaison Office, also did not immediately respond to requests for comment.

 The arrests and scale of the Apple Daily raid have been criticised by Western countries, global rights groups, press associations and the chief U.N. spokesperson for human rights.

+Security Secretary John Lee told a news conference on Thursday the police operation against the Apple Daily was aimed at those who use reporting as a tool to endanger national security and did not target the media industry as a whole.

-Hong Kong and Chinese officials said press freedom cannot be used as a “shield” for those who commit crimes and dismissed the criticism as “meddling”.
+China’s Foreign Commissioner’s Office said in a statement on Thursday the national security law protected press freedom and warned external forces to “keep their hands off Hong Kong”.
+The office said press freedom cannot be used as a “shield” for those who commit crimes.

 Next Digital has come under increasing pressure since Lai was arrested last year under the legislation.
 Lai, whose assets have also been frozen under the security law, is in jail for taking part in unauthorised assemblies.